Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 Google Drive alternative

-Google Drive does not end-to-end encrypt your files so they are not as secure and private as they should be.
-A better alternative to Google Drive is Tresorit.
-This private cloud storage lets you store your files end-to-end encrypted and your documents remain encrypted in the cloud.
+Google Drive does not end-to-end encrypt your files, so they are not as secure and private as they should be.
+A better alternative to Google Drive is Tresorit or Tuta Drive (in development).
+Tresorit is a private cloud storage that lets you store your files end-to-end encrypted ensuring your documents remain encrypted in the cloud.

 Private Google Drive alternative

-When using Google Drive, one must know that all files are stored on Google servers with Google having the key to unlock the data.
+When using Google Drive, one must know that all files are stored on Google servers, with Google having the key to unlock the data.
 Everyone who has access to the Google servers can easily copy and read those files, as evidenced by a Google employee viewing private YouTube videos.
 An encrypted alternative is Tresorit.
 The paid service offers end-to-end encrypted file sharing and sync.
 You can store your files securely encrypted in the cloud without the threat of anyone else accessing or reading your files without your permission.
+Tresorit is available as a desktop application for macOS, Linux, and Windows.
+If you’d like to get it as a mobile application, you can download it from the App Store for iOS, and the Play Store for Android.
+Unfortunately it isn’t available on FDroid.

 If you’ve already switched over from Gmail to Tuta Mail and Tuta Calendar, you’ll be excited to know that Tuta is in the process of creating a post-quantum secure storage solution!

-Replace Google Docs, Slides and Sheets with CryptPad.
-Replace Google Docs, Slides and Sheets with CryptPad.
+Replace Google Docs, Slides and Sheets with CryptPad or LibreOffice.
+Replace Google Docs, Slides and Sheets with CryptPad or LibreOffice.

 Google’s productivity tools are loved by both individuals and companies.
-When De-Googling your life, a better option to Google Docs, Slides and Sheets would be using CryptPad.
-A great alternative collaboration suite which is open source and uses end-to-end encryption.
+When De-Googling your life, a better option to Google Docs, Slides and Sheets would be using CryptPad or LibreOffice.

 The Google Suite has a lot of useful productivity apps that are used by many companies and individuals, it would be easy to switch over to Microsoft 365 apps, but Microsoft is just as bad when it comes to user data and privacy as Google and their recent shift towards a cloud-only user experience with Microsoft 365 sets a terrible precedent for data privacy.

-We’d recommend replacing Google’s productivity tools with CryptPad.
+We’d recommend replacing Google’s productivity tools with CryptPad or LibreOffice.
 CryptPad is a collaboration suite offering sheets, markdown slides, rich text, and other collaboration tools.
-CryptPad like Tuta, is also end-to-end encrypted, open source and its servers are based in the EU, specifically in France.
+CryptPad, like Tuta, is also end-to-end encrypted, open source, and its servers are based in the EU, specifically in France.
 This makes it a good alternative to Google’s collaboration tools.

 Google Meet alternative